FAForever/faf-linux/README.md

    - If you want to play Forged Alliance on Steam, set `PROTON_NO_ESYNC=1 PROTON_NO_FSYNC=1 %command%` in launch options.
 If you only wish to play on FAF, this step is not necessary.
 1. Clone this repository (`git clone https://github.com/iczero/faf-linux`)
 1. Run `./setup.sh` to set up the local wine prefix, the FAF client, java, and others
    - Note: the script will install everything into the path where you cloned this repository.
-If you wish to move the installation later, edit the paths in `common-env` then re-run `./set-client-paths.sh`.
+If you wish to move the installation later, edit the paths in `common-env` then re-run `./set-client-paths.sh` and `./install-shortcut.sh`.
 1. Start the FAF client with `./run` and log in
 1. After logging in, close the FAF client and run `./set-client-paths.sh`
 1. To launch FAF, run `./run`